jaspector

 Required for new construction, alterations, modifications to existing residential and non-residential buildings, decks, above-ground pools, and most accessory structures; shingles-only replacement does not require a building permit.

-Typical processing time is Residential plan review 5 to 7 days; non-residential plan review minimum 3 weeks..
+Building permit processing times in unincorporated Granville County, NC typically run Residential plan review 5 to 7 days; non-residential plan review minimum 3 weeks..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Granville County, NC.
 The following work is generally exempt: Replace shingles only; Portable lightweight aluminum carport not exceeding 400 square feet or 12 foot mean roof height; Replacement of deck boards only; Fence requires zoning only, not a building permit.
 Note: The reviewed sources only published examples of exempt or zoning-only work, not a full consolidated exemption table.
+When in doubt, confirm with the local building department before starting work.